Maximum smoothed likelihood estimators for the interval censoring model: Introduction

 \subsection{The SMLE and MSLE for the interval censoring, case 2, model}

-For interval censoring, case 2, we can not rely on explicit representations, as in the current status model.
-For the SMLE we only have a representation of type (\ref{SML_CS}) via the solution $\f^{IC}$ of an integral equation, and we have to follow arguments analogous to the arguments in \cite{piet:96}, \cite{GeGr:96} and \cite{GeGr:97}.
+For interval censoring, case 2, we cannot rely on explicit representations, as in the current status model.
+For the SMLE, we only have a representation of type (\ref{SMLCS}) via the solution $\phi ^{\IC}$ of an integral equation, and we have to follow arguments analogous to the arguments in \cite{piet96,GeGr96} and \cite{GeGr97}.